Influence of Fermionic Dark Matter on the Structural and Tidal Properties of Neutron Stars: Acknowledgements

 \section{Acknowledgements}

-MK thanks ICARD, Aliah University, for providing research facilities and Inter-University Centre for Astronomy and Astrophysics (IUCAA), Pune, India for providing the Associateship programme.
-MK is grateful to RDC, Aliah University for funding (Project ID: AURDC/2024-25/PHY/07), in part, for this research project.
-MM thanks the University Grants Commission (UGC) for providing financial support through the Junior Research Fellowship (JRF).
+M. Kalam thanks ICARD, Aliah University for providing research facilities and the Inter-University Centre for Astronomy and Astrophysics (IUCAA), Pune, India, for providing the Associateship programme.
+M. Kalam is grateful to RDC, Aliah University for funding (Project ID: AURDC/2024-25/PHY/07), in part, for this research project.
+M. Murshid and M.Molla thank Inter-University Centre for Astronomy and Astrophysics (IUCAA), Pune, India, for providing the research facilities during the visit to IUCAA.
+M. Molla also thanks the University Grants Commission (UGC) for providing financial support through the Senior Research Fellowship (SRF).